 Sambar deer, spotted deer, wild boar and several types of birds are commonly seen species in the sanctuary.

-You can book a safari online through Sathyamangalam Tiger Reserve website.
-The morning safari starts at 7 am and evening safari at 3 pm.
+For safari booking, check with Forest Department – Sathyamangalam Tiger Reserve.
+The morning safari starts at 7 am and the evening safari at 3 pm.

 How To Reach Sathyamangalam Wildlife Sanctuary

 The sanctuary is well linked by road from nearby cities such as Coimbatore (80 km) and Bangalore (225 km).